 Tested Fel d1 allergen level - Individually priced based on allergen level.

-Cat / Kitten Saliva Level Corresponding symptoms ©
+Price Cat / Kitten Saliva Level Corresponding symptoms ©

 $6,400 Extra Low 0.1 - 1.0 mcg hives, swelling, severe sneezing, airway constriction